Should-we-tax-food-according-to-its-evironmental-footprint_Banneraadj.jpg

 To be clear, I do not for a second think that a carbon tax on food will solve all of our problems, nor am I under the impression that the development and implementation of any such policy would be simple and without fault, but modelling suggests that this sort of policy, if properly implemented, has the potential to reduce our food-related greenhouse emissions by around 9-12%.6,7

-There will, of course, be a selection of individuals for whom this tax will never be seen as a good thing – whether that be a farmer who is unable to sustain their business, or a meat-eater reluctant to admit that their consumption patterns are negatively impacting both the health of the environment and their own.
-But with the state of the crisis at this point in time, and the urgency with which we need to instigate change if we are to avoid emissions and global temperatures reaching the irreversible tipping point, we do not have the luxury of time to develop a benevolent policy which benefits all – even if such a thing did exist.
+There will, of course, be a selection of individuals for whom this tax will never be seen as a good thing – whether that be a farmer who is unable to sustain their business or a meat lover reluctant to admit that their consumption patterns are negatively impacting both the health of the environment and their own.
+But with the state of the crisis at this point in time and the urgency with which we need to instigate change if we are to avoid emissions and global temperatures reaching the irreversible tipping point, we do not have the luxury of time to develop a benevolent policy which benefits all – even if such a thing did exist.

-The best we can aim for at this stage is a policy which generates the greatest amount of good for the greatest amount of people.
-So all things considered: a policy which has the potential to shift nationwide consumption patterns towards a more sustainable diet that is also affordable and has the power to improve population health, sounds like a pretty positive policy to me.
+The best we can aim for at this stage is a policy that generates the greatest amount of good for the greatest number of people.
+So, all things considered, a policy that has the potential to shift nationwide consumption patterns towards a more sustainable diet that is also affordable and has the power to improve population health sounds like a pretty positive policy to me.

 Related articles